gabrieldansereau/ms_downscaling_metawebs/README.md

 urban density in the south).
 Examples of metaweb structure in space are rare and not ideal for comparison with our results.
-For instance, we found that network density (links on [@Fig:ecoregion_measures]B) were lower in the north, which is contrary to what was observed for all European terrestrial tetrapods [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
-However, those are systems with different environmental conditions and number of species.
+For instance, we found that network density (links on [@Fig:ecoregion_measures]B) were lower in the north, which is contrary to what was observed in Europe for the terrestrial tetrapod metaweb [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
+However, those are systems with different number of species and environmental conditions (e.g. Europe and Canada could differ due to varying climatic conditions at the same latitudes).
 Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the methodology, data, or biogeographical processes.

 Our LCBD and uniqueness results highlighted that areas with unique network composition differ from sites with unique species composition.
 In other words,